 On July 8, 2022, the Company entered into an exclusive, worldwide, royalty-bearing license from JHU-APL for the additional technology.
 The new license provides additional intellectual property rights including patents, copyrights, and knowhow to be utilized under the Company's bfLEAPTM analytical AI/ML platform.
 In consideration of the new license, the Company issued to JHU-APL 39,879 shares of common stock.
 In September 2020 and October of 2021, the Company executed amendments to the original license which represents improvements and new advanced analytics capabilities.
 In consideration of the rights granted to the Company under the original License Agreement, the Company granted JHU 178,571 warrants exercisable to purchase shares of common stock at \$2.10 per share.
 Under the terms of the new License Agreement, JHU will be entitled to eight (8%) percent of net sales for the services provided by the Company to other parties and 3% for internally development drug projects in which the JHU license was utilized.
 The new license also contains tiered sub licensing fees that start at 50% and reduce to 25% based on revenues.
-In addition, the Company is required to pay JHU an annual maintenance fee of \$1,500.
-Minimum annual payments are set to be \$30,000 for 2022, \$80,000 for 2023, and \$300,000 for 2024 and beyond, all of which are creditable by royalties.
+On May 31, 2023, the Company and JHU-APL entered into Amendment number 1 of the July 8, 2022 License Agreement whereby the Company gained access to certain improvements including additional patents and knowhow in exchange for a series of payments totaling \$275,000.
+The first of these payments for \$75,000 was due in July 2023 followed by annual payments of \$75,000, \$75,000 and \$50,000 in years 2024 to 2026, respectively.
+The amendment also reduced the 2023 minimum annual royalty payment to \$60,000, all other financial terms remain the same.
+As a result of this Amendment, the minimum annual payments are set to be \$30,000 for 2022, \$60,000 for 2023, and \$300,000 for 2024 and beyond, all of which are creditable by royalties.

-We will continue to evolve and improve bfLEAPTM, either in-house or with development partners like JHU-APL.
+We intend to continue to evolve and improve bfLEAPTM, either in-house or with development partners like JHU-APL.
 We plan to leverage our proprietary AI/ML platform developed over several years at one of the top innovation institutions in the world which has already been successfully applied in multiple sectors.